-- 6.1 It is recognised that there is a need for a more sustainable and long term strategic approach to the management of the Council's property assets.
-Therefore in 2023, the Council will have developed its Corporate Asset Management Strategy to replace the Property Investment Strategy which came to its natural conclusion in 2020.
+- 6.1 It is recognised that there is a need for a more sustainable and long-term strategic approach to the management of the Council's property assets.
+Therefore in 2023, the Council developed a Corporate Asset Management Strategy to replace the Property Investment Strategy which came to its natural conclusion in 2020.
 The Corporate Asset Management Strategy is a high-level summary of the Council's overall approach to the strategic management of its land and building assets.
-It is linked to the vision and priorities of the Council to provide a policy direction for the effective and efficient use of the Council's assets for the benefit of the residents. - 6.2 The Asset Management Strategy gives a framework of how we strategically manage both our commercial and operational assets that sit within the General Fund (There is a separate HRA Housing Asset Management Plan in place).
-The key components of the Strategy are to: - Understand the requirement to maintain our asset portfolio - Optimise use of the Council's asset portfolio - Meet legal requirements i.e. Health and Safety - Optimise service requirements - 6.3 The Asset Management Strategy sets out the Council's vision, aspirations, opportunities and objectives for both portfolios and outlines an Action Plan for how it aims to achieve these outcomes this will be achieved with the following documents: - Asset Management Strategy - Accommodation Policy - Acquisition and Disposal Policy - Commercial Lettings Policy - Corporate Landlord Policy - Investment Update executive view - Repairs and Maintenance Policy - 6.4 For all Investment assets and Operational assets (other than Housing) an assessment of the level of maintenance required for the properties has been made and this assessment will feature in both capital and revenue budgets, as it is important that the quality of the stock is maintained in order to sustain performance.
+It is linked to the vision and priorities of the Council to provide a policy direction for the effective and efficient use of the Council's assets for the benefit of the residents. - 6.2 The Asset Management Strategy (AMS) gives a framework of how we strategically manage both our commercial and operational assets that sit within the General Fund (there is a separate HRA Housing Asset Management Plan in place).
+The key components of the Strategy are to: - Understand the requirement to maintain our asset portfolio - · Optimise use of the Council's asset portfolio - Meet legal requirements i.e. Health and Safety - Optimise service requirements - 6.3 The AMS sets out the Council's vision, aspirations, opportunities and objectives for both portfolios and outlines an Action Plan for how it aims to achieve these outcomes this will be achieved with the following documents: - Asset Management Strategy - Accommodation Policy - Acquisition and Disposal Policy - Commercial Lettings Policy - Corporate Landlord Policy - Investment Update executive view - Repairs and Maintenance Policy - 6.4 For all Investment assets and Operational assets (other than Housing) assessments of the level of maintenance required for each property are being made and this assessment will feature in both capital and revenue budgets, as it is important that the quality of the stock is maintained in order to sustain performance.
 The income generated by the Council's Investment Properties supports other spending in the borough. - 6.5 Whilst the Council has not been investing to make a capital gain, historically, property has proved to be one of, if not the best, investment in terms of capital growth over the last 50 years.
 If the Council owns a property for say 15 years, and the property is well managed and maintained, the Council can expect to see an increase in the value of the property as well as an annual income.
-It is however recognised that even well maintained properties do not always appreciate in value and the Asset Management Strategy will highlight any such issues at an early stage to ensure mitigating measures can be taken.
+It is however recognised that even well maintained properties do not always appreciate in value and the AMS highlights any such issues at an early stage to ensure mitigating measures can be taken. - 6.6 Holding on to commercial property carries risks which the Council is fully aware of.
+Examples include: property prices falling, maintenance liabilities, depreciation of the asset, rent default, void property should a tenant leave etc. To mitigate the risks and manage the portfolio effectively, the Council: